Jaworzyna Śląska

 Jaworzyna Śląska (German: Königszelt) is a town in Świdnica County, Lower Silesian Voivodeship, in south-western Poland.
 It is the seat of the administrative district (gmina) called Gmina Jaworzyna Śląska.
 The town is located within the historic region of Lower Silesia.

 In 2019, the town had a population of 5,124.

 Transport

-It is an important railroad junction, located along the major line from Wrocław to Wałbrzych.
+Jaworzyna Śląska railway station, an important railway junction, located along the major line from Wrocław to Wałbrzych.
 In Jaworzyna, this line crosses with less important connections to Strzegom and Kamieniec Ząbkowicki.

 The Museum of Railway in Silesia (Muzeum Kolejnictwa na Śląsku) is located in Jaworzyna Śląska.

 Economy

 A large porcelain factory is the town's largest employer.